acontrerasg/Tarvense_transposon_dynamics/TIP_calling_evaluation/manual_evaluation/Snapshots/Readme.md

 **Snapshots are stored here.**

-In order to manually validate our TIPs we  manually inspected a subset of TIPs in three categories:
+In order to manually validate our TIPs we  manually inspected a subset of TIPs in three categories: <br>

-  True positives: If the TIP was valid.
+  True positives: If the TIP was valid. <br>
-  False positives: If the TIP was wrong.
+  False positives: If the TIP was wrong. <br>
-  Ambiguous: If we were not confident about its classification.
+  Ambiguous: If we were not confident about its classification. <br>

 Folders are orgganized as follows:
 - First level organizes files by region: `AM CN DE FR SE US` <br>